LSOS: Line-search Second-Order Stochastic optimization methods for nonconvex finite sums: Conclusions and outlook

-The proposed LSOS framework includes a variety of second-order stochastic optimization algorithms, using Newton, inexact Newton and, for finite-sum problems, limited-memory quasi-Newton directions.
-Almost sure convergence of the sequences generated by all the LSOS variants has been proved.
-For finite-sum problems, R-linear and Q-linear convergence rates of the expected objective function error have been proved for stochastic L-BFGS Hessian approximations and any Lipschitz-continuous unbiased gradient estimates.
-In this case, an $\mathcal{O} (\log(\varepsilon^{-1}))$ complexity bound has been also provided.
+We introduced a novel stochastic line-search algorithmic framework called LSOS, for the solution of nonconvex finite-sum problems, which allows the use of inexact second-order directions.
+Almost sure convergence to a stationary point for all the algorithms fitting into the LSOS framework was proved.
+Moreover, for strongly convex problems, we proved a.s.~convergence of the sequence of iterates to the unique minimizer.
+Numerical experiments showed that combining stochastic L-BFGS Hessian approximations with the SAGA variance-reduction technique and with line searches produces methods that are highly competitive with state-of-the art first- and second-order stochastic optimization methods {both when accounting for computational time and when accounting for oracle complexity}.

-Numerical experiments have confirmed that line-search techniques in second-order stochastic methods yield a significant improvement over predefined step-length sequences.
-Furthermore, in the case of finite-sum problems, the experiments have shown that combining stochastic L-BFGS Hessian approximations with the SAGA variance reduction technique and with line searches produces methods that are highly competitive with state-of-the art second-order stochastic optimization methods.
+Future work will be focused on the application of methods from the LSOS class to nonconvex problems arising in the training of neural networks.
+Moreover, we intend to investigate the extension to the stochastic setting of the strategies for combining first- and second-order directions proposed in \cite{diserafino:2020lncs,diserafino:2020amc}.
+Finally, a challenging future research agenda includes the extension of (some of) the results presented in this work to constrained problems.

-A challenging future research agenda includes the extension of (some) of these results to problems that do not satisfy the strong convexity assumption, as well as extensions to constrained stochastic problems.
+{\bf Acknowledgement.} We are thankful to the associate editor and two anonymous referees whose comments helped us improve the paper.